 Depending upon why you wish to start blogging, there can be many types of blogs.
 A few help in providing a creative outlet on a certain theme, contribute to expanding your online reach and many others help to build a brand reputation online.

 Those who are interested in making money blogging have various options to monetize a blog, which converts a writing hobby into an online business with great potential returns.

-One of the most common methods to make money with a blogging career is the income from displaying advertising networks such as AdSense, Mediavine, Ezoic and others.
+One of the most common methods to make money with a blogging career is the income from displaying advertising networks such as AdSense, Mediavine, Ezoic, and others.

-To become a professional blogger and make a career out of blogging, you need to learn the basics of SEO, marketing tactics and anticipate trending topics.
+To become a professional blogger and make a career out of blogging, you need to learn the basics of SEO, and marketing tactics and anticipate trending topics.

 - Blogging can help you connect with like-minded people

 - Once set up professionally, you can make a few thousand a month with your blog from the comfort of your home.